James Hinchcliffe: In media

-Television analyst
+Television analyst and commentator

+Hinchcliffe’s first experience commentating came in 2006 when he was invited into the broadcast booth for an International Champ Car race.
+What was initially planned as a brief segment extended into coverage for the entire event, marking the beginning of his media career.

 In 2020, Hinchcliffe joined NBC Sports as analyst for IndyCar races and select IMSA races when he did not enter as a driver.
 In 2022, he rejoined NBC Sports as a full-time analyst joining play-by-play voice Leigh Diffey and analyst Townsend Bell, replacing fellow Canadian Paul Tracy, and will serve as an analyst for some IMSA races.
 In October 2022, Hinchcliffe joined the crew of F1's Weekend Warmup for its Grand Prix week editions for the United States Grand Prix and the Mexico City Grand Prix, and in the Post Race Show at the Sao Paulo Grand Prix and Abu Dhabi Grand Prix.

 In 2023 he became an occasional co-commentator on Channel 4's F1 coverage in the United Kingdom as well as the official F1TV feed.

 As of 2025, Hinchcliffe is one of the main commentators for the NTT IndyCar series for Fox, alongside Will Buxton and Townsend Bell.
 Hinchcliffe also commentates on select Formula 1 races for F1TV.